Goldinteractive/gold-features/README.md

 ### Setup to work on Gold Features

-Login to npm using `npm adduser`.
+Login to npm using `npm adduser` (Make sure to have access rights to npm registry`@goldinteractive` organization).
 Run `yarn lerna:exec yarn install --frozen-lockfile` to install all dependencies of all projects.
 Run `yarn install --frozen-lockfile`.

 Now you are ready to start working on Gold Features.